Alex Gilbey

+A graduate of the Colchester United academy, his previous clubs also include Charlton Athletic, Wigan Athletic, Stevenage and Newport County.

 Career

 Colchester United

 Born in Dagenham, London, Gilbey grew up in Colchester, Essex, where he attended the Gilberd School.
 As a youth, he played for Frinton & Walton Youth, before joining and progressing through the Academy at Colchester United, where he was youth team captain.
 He embarked on his two-year scholarship with the club in 2011 and signed his first professional contract only one year into his scholarship, penning a 2 1/2-year deal in February 2012.

 Gilbey received his first taste of first-team action during the 2011–12 campaign pre-season.
 He scored in a friendly against Woodbridge Town on 20 July 2011, opening the scoring in a 4–1 victory.
 Seven days later, Gilbey grabbed four goals as a youthful U's thrashed Whitton United 6–2.
 He played for the under-18s alongside featuring in the club's Essex Senior Cup squads, scoring in their 3–1 fourth round win against cup-holders Billericay Town on 9 November.